YubiKey 5 CSPN Series Specifics

 There are two ways to set the PIN code for the FIDO2 application on a YubiKey 5:

-- The user can set the PIN code by using the tool YubiKey Manager
+- You can set the PIN code by using the YubiKey Manager.

 Set FIDO2 PIN Code with ykman

-Figure 12 - Configuring the FIDO2 PIN with YubiKey Manager
+To set the PIN code with YubiKey Manager download:

-In the next popup which appears, the user is prompted to set the new PIN and to confirm this PIN for the FIDO2 application.
+- In the next popup prompt that appears, set the new PIN and confirm this PIN for the FIDO2 application.

 Set FIDO2 PIN Code From the Relying Party